Trusting your Inner Leader

 I certainly don’t mean that I always managed to speak to myself in this new way, but it certainly helped when my body was not like it was before and refused to go back there.
 That took A LOT of kind inner talk.

-And as my daughter has grown I have became super aware that I want to outwardly model kind inner talk about all that I am so that she also knows kind inner talk.
+And as my daughter has grown I have became super aware that I want to outwardly model kind and confident inner talk about all that I am so that she also knows kind inner talk.

 The task today is to take a look at the voice in your head; your inner critic.
 You will need to have some time for this one and be aware that it could be triggering until you complete the task so set a time limit - suggestions for this are included.